-163. Further, the Fair Oaks Farms animal care concept and messaging (later to include environmental sustainability, particularly as the biogas elements of Defendants business model were implemented) was refined and developed via research into other museums and improving the appeal of Fair Oaks Farms based on that, the use of an outside advertising agency, and collaboration with government agencies in a way that resulted in checkoff funds being used to fund Fair Oaks Farms

-- 164. Fair Oaks Farms is a successful instrument of the fairlife brand's false advertising and the animal cruelty taking place in its supply chain.
-Currently it's considered the number one agritourism destination in the Midwest.36 - 165.
+- 172. Further, the Fair Oaks Farms animal care concept and messaging (later to include environmental sustainability, particularly as the biogas elements of Defendants business model were implemented) was refined and developed via research into other museums and improving the appeal of Fair Oaks Farms based on that, the use of an outside advertising agency, and collaboration with government agencies in a way that resulted in checkoff funds being used to fund Fair Oaks Farms. - Fair Oaks Farms is a successful instrument of the fairlife brand's false advertising and the animal cruelty taking place in its supply chain.
+Currently it's considered the number one agritourism destination in the Midwest. - 174.
 Fair Oaks Farms has 12 farms on or near its campus.
-Two of these farms are Windy Ridge and Windy Too, owned by Steve Bos. - 166.
+Two of these farms are Windy Ridge and Windy Too, owned by Steve Bos. - 175.
 Fair Oaks Farms sells milk and milk products at its retail stores from its on-site farms.
-These products are labeled and advertised as fairlife products. - 167.
+These products are labeled and advertised as fairlife products. - 176.
 Windy Ridge and Windy Too were investigated by ARM in 2019.
-Subsequent to the investigation and confirmed as part of the ensuing 2022 class action litigation settlement, fairlife claimed to have Windy Ridge and Windy Too out of its supply chain and made public representations to that effect. - 168.
+Subsequent to the investigation and confirmed as part of the ensuing 2022 class action litigation settlement, fairlife claimed to have Windy Ridge and Windy Too out of its supply chain and made public representations to that effect. - 177.
 In 2023, ARM conducted a new investigation of Windy Ridge and Windy Too.
-During the course of that investigation, ARM found evidence of truck routes transporting milk from Windy Ridge to the Coopersville, Michigan plant. - 169.
-In the publicization of the investigation, ARM represented that fairlife was still being supplied by Windy Ridge and Windy Too, which was reported in at least one media outlet.
+During the course of that investigation, ARM found evidence of truck routes transporting milk from Windy Ridge to the Coopersville, Michigan plant.

-36 Austin Frerick, Barons: Money, Power, and the Corruption of America's Food Industry 70 (2024).
+&lt;sup>36 Austin Frerick, Barons: Money, Power, and the Corruption of America's Food Industry 70 (2024).